Judge deems Cosby 'sexually violent predator' at sentencing hearing

 NORRISTOWN, Pa.
-(Reuters) - Comedian Bill Cosby was declared a “sexually violent predator” under Pennsylvania law on Tuesday at the sentencing hearing for his sexual assault conviction.
+(Reuters) - Comedian Bill Cosby was declared a “sexually violent predator” under Pennsylvania law on Tuesday ahead of his sentencing for sexual assault.

 The designation came as Cosby, 81, awaited the possibility of a prison sentence for the drugging and sexual assault of his one-time friend Andrea Constand, a former Temple University administrator, in 2004.

-Montgomery County Court of Common Pleas Judge Steven O’Neill said he would hand down the entertainer’s sentence on Tuesday afternoon.
+Montgomery County Court of Common Pleas Judge Steven O’Neill said he would hand down the entertainer’s sentence on Tuesday afternoon, which will cap his downfall from “America’s Dad” to disgraced felon.

-His decision to designate Cosby a predator means the once-beloved star known as “America’s Dad” will have to undergo monthly counseling and register as a sex offender with police for the rest of his life.
+O’Neill’s decision to designate Cosby a predator means the once-beloved star will have to undergo monthly counseling and register as a sex offender with police for the rest of his life.
 Neighbors and schools will be notified of his address and crimes.

+Cosby then spoke with prosecutors as they laid out some of the terms, including the requirement that he must notify Constand of his address and other information.

+“I have to?”
+Cosby asked.
+He was told Constand would be notified by a party designated by him, not him personally.

 Prosecutors have asked that Cosby, who was found guilty in April, be sentenced to the maximum sentence of between five and 10 years in prison.
 He is the first celebrity to be convicted since the emergence last year of the #MeToo movement, the national reckoning with sexual misconduct that has ended the careers of powerful men in entertainment, politics and other fields.